lab1092/blender-manual_ja/manual/modeling/objects/groups_and_parenting.rst

 Vertex Parent from Edit Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In :guilabel:`Object` mode, select the child/children and then the parent object.
+In *Object* mode, select the child/children and then the parent object.
-:kbd:`tab` into :guilabel:`Edit mode` and on the parent object select either one vertex that defines a single point, or select three vertices that define an area (the three vertices do not have to form a complete face;
+:kbd:`Tab` into *Edit mode* and on the parent object select either one vertex that defines a single point, or select three vertices that define an area (the three vertices do not have to form a complete face;
-they can be any three vertices of the parent object), and then hit :kbd:`ctrl-P` and confirm.
+they can be any three vertices of the parent object), and then hit :kbd:`Ctrl-P` and confirm.

 At this point, if a single vertex was selected, a relationship/parenting line will be drawn from the vertex to the child/children.
 If three